 (Please be patient as we prepare our alternative plan!
 We have only limited resources, especially compared to the NLWA.)

 The NLWA has had many years to plan the incinerator rebuild/expansion and has used a great deal of public money to do so.
 We propose the NLWA start redirecting its funds towards a plan that meets the environmental and public health needs of the 2 million residents that it works for.
 We need to come up with a better plan that treats our waste as a resource — a part of the circular economy — rather than a problem.

 At the moment the NLWA is instead using our money to sell us its plan.
 Smooth communications are key to the boondoggle: the NLWA signed a £750,000 contract with a PR firm just for work on this new incinerator project.

 Environment & Energy

-The NLWA has not released a climate impact assessment study, nor made an estimate of the incinerator’s expected carbon emissions, at least not in public.
+The NLWA has not released an independent climate impact assessment study, nor made an estimate of the incinerator’s expected total carbon emissions, at least not in public.

 How we made this estimate: The current Edmonton incinerator burns more than one tonne of carbon per tonne of waste, according to data from the Environment Agency Pollution Inventory for 2016 (https://data.gov.uk/dataset/cfd94301-a2f2-48a2-9915-e477ca6d8b7e/pollution-inventory).
 There is no reason to believe this figure would change much when the new facility opens, as carbon emissions are determined mainly by feedstock (that is, what’s in our rubbish bins, not the technology used to burn it).